tomjaguarpaw/H2/posts/good-design-and-type-safety-in-yahtzee.markdown

 ### Use do notation

 The use of the bind operator (`>>=`) and list comprehension are not particularly clear.
-Let's rewrite it to do notation.
+Let's rewrite it to use do notation.
 (In fact I recommend defaulting to do notation over operators unless there's some compelling readability benefit to using the latter.)